What is it?

 Does treatment for congenital dyschromatopsia exist?

-Currently, no treatment exists as it is a genetic mutation that causes the symptoms.
+A treatment does not currently exist as it is a genetic mutation that causes the symptoms.

 From what age can a patient suffer congenital dyschromatopsia?